rashelrr/MX/README.md

+# About

 The MX compiler

+*MX is a programming language specifically designed to handle mathematical matrices.
+MX was built using OCAML and LLVM*.

 Coded in OCaml, this incorporates C-style syntax in addition to built in matrix operations (int, bool, string, and matrix types, arithmetic, if-else, for, and while statements) and compiles it into LLVM IR.